 Only eligible provider types may perform each service.
 Telemedicine is an option for some EIDBI services.
 Refer to the EIDBI services page in the EIDBI Benefit Policy manual for more information.

 EIDBI does not cover transportation and language interpreter services.
-As a Minnesota Health Care Program provider, it may be covered through access services.
+As an MHCP provider, it may be covered through access services.
 Refer to the MHCP Provider Manual’s Access Services section for more information.

 Some EIDBI services require service authorization (SA).
 The authorization requirement safeguards against inappropriate and unnecessary use of health care services under state and federal law.

 The SA allows qualified providers to bill and receive payment from MHCP after providing EIDBI services.
 However, having an approved SA does not guarantee MHCP payment.
 The provider must meet all other MHCP requirements to receive payment.

 The following services require authorization prior to service delivery:

 The following services do not require authorization prior to service delivery:

 Information in this section pertains to fee-for-service MHCP members only.
 If the person is enrolled in a prepaid health plan, contact the appropriate managed care organization for authorization requirements.
 When people have private insurance, follow the primary insurance’s authorization procedures and other applicable rules.

 MHCP’s current medical review agent is Keystone Peer Review Organization (KEPRO).
 MHCP contracts with KEPRO to process EIDBI service authorization requests.
 Before requesting an authorization for the first time, contact KEPRO to let them know you are a new provider and give them your NPI number.

 Note the following timelines in the EIDBI service authorization process: